bczsalba/teahaz-client/notes.md

             - if user inputs int in range of reactions that reaction is sent
             - else an input is built in the input field and sent as a normal reply

+## notification system
+- likely separate program that runs in the background
+- shows new message in top right corner of terminal
+- allows user to go to teahaz to open it (like a special argument or something) with a command